Cost of living support

 Licensing, Food and Safety Team privacy notice

-This Privacy Notice should be read in conjunction with Colchester City Council’s Privacy Policy.
+This privacy notice should be read in conjunction with Colchester City Council’s Privacy Policy.

-Alcohol and Entertainment
+Alcohol and entertainment

 Information collected